-- Near to Wroxham Bridge, which is a Scheduled Ancient Monument. - Land next to the King's Head pub is partly in flood risk zones 2 and 3. - Former Waterside Rooms and Former Broads Hotel Cottage site are partly within flood zone 2. - Station Road and the footpath along the river run either side of these sites.
-These sites are en route from the car parks at Hoveton as well as the railway station. - Popular area for boats to be moored. - Successful King's Head pub nearby. - Former Broads Hotel site is in North Norfolk (this site has been cleared of buildings, but vegetation seems to have grown back) linked to the Broads Hotel Cottage site. - Potential for archaeological remains associated with the use of the adjacent River Bure.
+- Near to Wroxham Bridge, which is a Scheduled Monument. - Land next to the King's Head pub is partly in flood risk zones 2 and 3. - Former Waterside Rooms and Former Broads Hotel Cottage site are partly within flood zone 2. - Station Road and the footpath along the river run either side of these sites.
+These sites are en route from the car parks at Hoveton as well as the railway station. - Popular area for boats to be moored. - Successful King's Head pub nearby. - Former Broads Hotel site is in North Norfolk (this site has been cleared of buildings, but vegetation seems to have grown back)

-This Local Plan seeks to address some redundant/underutilised_underused or derelict sites around the Broads Authority Executive Area.
-Such sites can have a negative impact on the landscape, townscape or waterscape and if brought into an appropriate use in an appropriate way, can-then become an important asset to the area.
+This Local Plan seeks to address some redundant/underutilised or derelict sites around the Broads Authority Executive Area.
+Such sites can have a negative impact on the landscape, townscape or waterscape and if brought into an appropriate use in an appropriate way, can then become an important asset to the area.

 The three sites that are allocated in Hoveton are close to each other along Station Road.
-Two of the sites are either derelict or have been demolished and the third site is underutilised underused and is also boarded up.
+Two of the sites are either derelict or have been demolished and the third site is underutilised and is also boarded up.